phoenixx21/Amazon_Clone/README.md

 # Amazon Clone Project

 ## Overview
 This project is a clone of the Amazon website created using HTML, CSS, and JavaScript.
 It demonstrates a responsive and interactive user interface inspired by Amazon's homepage.
-The project is deployed using GitHub Pages and can be accessed [here](#).

 ---